 The respondents were asked how far they agreed with five descriptions of the training's content (see the chart below).
-For 74% it was new, which is a high results considering that the sample included experienced professionals, medical trainers themselves.
+For 74% it was new, which is a high result considering that the sample included experienced professionals who were medical trainers themselves.
 All respondents agreed the training was generally useful as well as rich in practical and theoretical content.
-Most believed also that such skills were rarely taught in their environment.
+Most believed that such skills were rarely taught in their environment.

 Nearly all respondents declared their learnings were applicable in the context of their work.
-Two disagreed: one of them had doubts whether the training was relevant to the work conditions in Ethiopia and the other one had had no opportunity to train anyone yet.
-The two respondents nevertheless thought the training was important for their work and asked for its continuation.
+Two disagreed.
+One of them had doubts whether the training was relevant to the work conditions in Ethiopia and the other had yet had an opportunity to train anyone.
+The two respondents thought the training was important for their work and asked for its continuation.